apollographql/apollo-ios/docs/source/installation.md

 ### CocoaPods

- 1. Because Apollo iOS has been written using Swift 3, it requires CocoaPods 1.1.0.
-You can install it using:
+ 1. Because Apollo iOS has been written using Swift 5, you need to use version `1.5.0` or higher.
+You can install CocoaPods using:

  ```sh
  gem install cocoapods